 Then Elijah said, “As the Lord of hosts lives, before whom I stand, I will surely present myself to him today.”
 So Obadiah went to meet Ahab, and told him; and Ahab went to meet Elijah.

 a.
-I will surely present myself to him today: Kindly and wisely, Elijah responded to Obadiah's legitimate fears.
-He would not make Obadiah a martyr for Elijah's deeds.
+I will surely present myself to him today: Kindly and wisely, Elijah responded to Obadiah’s legitimate fears.
+He would not make Obadiah a martyr on Elijah’s behalf.